MatSim91/Milestone-Project-2-Memory-Game/README.md

 # User Experience

 This game was created with the main intent to develop quick thinking skills, improve concentration, focus and develop the memory!
 The brain is a powerful machine that always needs fuel and action.
-Keep that brain active by playing memory games!
+Keep the brain active by playing memory games!

 -   ## User stories